oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### The Authorization Code Grant {#pattern-tmb-flow}

 The main benefit of using a token-mediating backend is the backend's ability to act as a confidential client.
 Therefore, the token-mediating backend MUST act as a confidential client.
-Furthermore, the token-mediating backend SHOULD use the OAuth 2.0 Authorization Code grant with PKCE to initiate a request for an access token.
-Detailed recommendations for confidential clients can be found in {{oauth-security-topics}} Section 2.1.1.
+Furthermore, the token-mediating backend MUST use the OAuth 2.0 Authorization Code grant as described by Section 2.1.1 of {{oauth-security-topics}} to initiate a request for an access token.

 #### Cookie Security {#pattern-bmf-cookie-security}